GEP-713: Metaresources and Policy Attachment¶

 A well-known problem of declaring specifications into separate objects, that ultimately will reshape or govern the behavior of their targeted ones, regards the discoverability of metaresources.
 That is, how an object owner gets to know what metaresource (or set of metaresources) is affecting their object and with what content.

 Even though Kubernetes already has analogous problems in its core-the most obvious example being the Kubernetes Role Based Access Control (RBAC)-, the discoverability issue remains a challenging one to be addressed.
-To better understand it, consider the following parable described in the context of Gateway API, with thanks to @flynn:
+To better understand it, consider the following parable described in the context of Gateway API, with thanks to Flynn:

-The Parabol
+The Parabol¶

 It's a sunny Wednesday afternoon, and the lead microservices developer for Evil Genius Cupcakes is windsurfing.
-Work has been eating Ana alive for the past two and a half weeks, but after successfully deploying version 3.6.0 of the baker service this morning, she's escaped early to try to unwind a bit.
+Work has been eating Ana alive for the past two and a half weeks, but after successfully deploying version 3.6.0 of the baker

 Her shoulders are just starting to unknot when her phone pings with a text from Chihiro, down in the NOC.
 Waterproof phones are a blessing, but also a curse.

-Chihiro: Hey Ana.
-Things are still running, more or less, but latencies on everything in the baker namespace are crazy high after your last rollout, and baker itself has a weirdly high load.
+itself has a weirdly high load.
 Sorry to interrupt you on the lake but can you take a look?
 Thanks!!

 Ana stares at the phone for a long moment, heart sinking, then sighs and turns back to shore.

-What she finds when dries off and grabs her laptop is strange. baker does seem to be taking much more load than its clients are sending, and its clients report much higher latencies than they’d expect.
-She doublechecks the Deployment, the Service, and all the HTTPRoutes around baker; everything looks good. baker’s logs show her mostly failed requests... with a lot of duplicates?
+’s logs show her mostly failed requests... with a lot of duplicates?
 Ana checks her HTTPRoute again, though she's pretty sure you can't configure retries there, and finds nothing.
 But it definitely looks like clients are retrying when they shouldn’t be.

 She pings Chihiro.

 Ana: Hey Chihiro.
-Something weird is up, looks like requests to baker are failing but getting retried??
+Something weird is up, looks like requests to baker

 A minute later they answer.